kubermatic/kubelb/Readme.md

 Watches for it's CRD and configures the load balancer inside the LB cluster accordingly.

-## Controller

-Deploys the manager for each user cluster inside the LB Cluster

 ## Todo's

 Remove all biolerplate code and cleanup some autgenerated files